-Call your child's doctor right away if your child has a seizure while taking SYNAREL.
+Call your child's doctor right away if your child has any new or worsening mental symptoms or problems while taking SYNAREL

 Patient Instructions for Use

 Your doctor has prescribed SYNAREL Nasal Solution to treat your symptoms of endometriosis.
 This pamphlet has two purposes:

 - to review information your doctor has given you about SYNAREL; and